Science of evidence

 Shabd praman

-Scriptures provide irrefutable evidence of spiritual truths.
 Vedas are the irrefutable evidence of spiritual truths.
+These are produced by God Himself.

 There are other Vedic scriptures as well.
 These scriptures are produced by those trikaaldarshi God realized sages and seers who could see the past, present and future.
-They have documented the treasure of their findings which is based on personal experience and solid and irrefutable research.
+They have documented their personal experience as a treasure for us.
+So these are the solid and irrefutable research.

 So this is the strongest form of evidence and in the spiritual realm, this is the ONLY acceptable form of evidence.